 Bikeshare Hawaii is a not-for-profit 501(c)3 organization that recently launched and manages the Biki bikeshare program in Honolulu.
-Bikeshare Hawaii launched Biki with funding and support from public institutions and private partners including the City and County of Honolulu, the State of Hawaii, Ulupono Initiative, Hawaii Pacific University, and individual donors.
+Bikeshare Hawaii launched Biki with funding and support from public institutions and private partners including the City and County of Honolulu, the State of Hawaii, Ulupono Initiative, Hawaii Pacific Health, and individual donors.
 As a community-based nonprofit organization, Bikeshare Hawaii depends on donations and system revenue to maintain and expand its operations, and actively seeks additional partnerships and sponsorship for support.

 Bikeshare Hawaii benefits Hawaii residents and visitors by providing a low-cost, convenient, zero emissions transportation option that is healthy for users, our community and the environment.
 For the latest updates on Bikeshare Hawaii, follow Bikeshare Hawaii on Facebook, Instagram and Twitter.